![]() |

 Halfway through, the nature of the sequence changed.
 Not physically, but psychologically.
 Reversing no longer felt like a realistic option.
 There was no stance, no stable position to retreat into.
 The only direction that made sense was upward.

-The movement stayed controlled, not rushed, not forced—held together through attention and skill.
+I stayed controlled in my movement, not rushed, not forced—held together through attention and skill.

 Above it, the angle eased slightly.
 Enough to stand, to look down, and to see the section in context.
 It did not appear harder from above.
 Only narrower.